WebberZone/top-10/readme.txt

 = Shortcodes =

-You can find details of the shortcodes in this [article](https://webberzone.com/support/knowledgebase/top-10-shortcodes/)
+You can find details of the shortcodes in this [knowledge base article](https://webberzone.com/support/knowledgebase/top-10-shortcodes/)

 = Manual install =